Coronavirus Community Support

 Food banks for people are sadly vital for many people on low or even no income in normal times – and demand is increasing as people lose employment in the current crisis.
 Please see our Food Bank page for details of food banks across the diocese – including where and how you can give, or to be referred to one yourself.

 Staying on the theme of food, please see our Family Fun Cooking Club page for budget-friendly and fun recipe ideas.
-And don’t forget the importance of buying Fairtrade goods (online at the moment!) to support others around the world.
+Don’t forget the importance of buying Fairtrade goods (online at the moment!) to support others around the world.
+Also of course from local farmers, fishers (directly or through local shops) as far as possible; please see our Rural & Coastal page for details of Christian support agencies for people in these sectors who are struggling commercially or personally.

 More broadly, here’s a useful article on volunteering during this period of physical distancing – how, where, rules, health guidance, etc.